 SW 245 Child Welfare: Theory and Practice 3 SH

 This course is designed to provide a practice model which is family focused and child centered for helping families at risk.
 The course examines the complex interplay of policy and law as they affect practice and service delivery.
-The course is grounded in ecological approaches, cultural competency, principles of family continuity, and the historic values of the social work profession.
-This course is an elective course for social work majors who have successfully completed SW 200 and SW 210 or the have the permission of the course instructor.
-Prerequisite: SW 200 and C+ in SW 210; Social Work major.
+The course is grounded in ecological approaches, cultural competency, principles of family continuity and the historic values of the social work profession.
+Prerequisite: C+ in SW 200 and C+ in SW 210; Social Work major.

 SW 250 AIDS: A Social Work Perspective 3 SH